irods/irods_resource_plugin_s3/README.md

 ```

 Note the use of the `cache` and `archive` contextStrings on the `addchildtoresc` commands.
 These inform the parent compound resource which child is serving in which role.
 The S3 resource is set to `archive` and a POSIX-capable resource must be set to `cache`.

+### Enabling Direct Checksum Reads from S3 Provider

+When iRODS needs to calculate a hash or checksum on an object, the default behavior is to read the full object for this calculation.
+Some S3 providers automatically calculate a hash or checksum on object upload.
+Reading this directly from the S3 provider can significantly improve performance.

+To take advantage of this feature, all of the following must be true:

+1. The S3 resource context string must include the `ENABLE_DIRECT_CHECKSUM_READ=1` option.
+2. The requested checksum must be returned in the `GetObjectAttributes` API call.
+3. The `ChecksumType` returned from `GetObjectAttributes` must be "FULL_OBJECT".

+If any of these conditions are not satisfied or an error occurs while attempting to read the checksum, iRODS will default to the normal behavior of reading the full object to calculate the checksum.

+AWS by default calculates and stores the CRC64/NVME checksum.
+To make sure that this is the checksum requested by iRODS, one of the following should be true:

+- If the client is validating the checksum (for example "iput -K") then the client should set the `irods_default_hash_scheme` to "crc64nvme".
+- If the client is not validating the checksum (for example "iput -k" or "ichksum") then the server's `default_hash_scheme` should be set to "crc64nvme".
+- Refer to [Checksum Configuration](https://docs.irods.org/5.0.2/system_overview/configuration/#checksum-configuration) for more detail on configuring checksums in iRODS.

 ### Example of a baseline resource configuration
 ```